KazeTachinuu/epirootkit-docs/README.md

 Linux kernel rootkit for Ubuntu 20.04 (kernel 5.4) with a Command‑and‑Control backend and a web‑based UI.

-Built during my first year at EPITA under the guidance of Jules Aubert.
+Project built during my third year at EPITA under the guidance of Jules Aubert a goated Advanced Linux System professor.

 **Live docs**: `https://epirootkit.com`